 UNIVERSITY OF WISCONSIN River Falls

-UWRF offers majors and programs that are flexible to accommodate a variety of careers.
+Flexible options to accommodate a variety of careers.

 Physics (Liberal Arts): There are two choices.
 Option I is recommended as preparation for graduate studies in physics or for industrial research.
 Option II, which requires 14 fewer physics credits, allows more flexibility for study in other areas.
 Typical Physics course plans.

 Applied Physics for Industry and Engineering (APIE): Prepares highly competitive graduates for industry, graduate school, or starting a new business.
 Provides a firm physics and technical foundation, professional communication proficiency, and focused skills in at least one of four selected certificate areas: Mechanics, Optics and Electronics, Entrepreneurship, and/or Biology.
 Typical APIE course plans.

 Physics/Engineering Dual Degree (Dual Degree): Dual Degree students earn a Bachelor of Science in Physics (APIE option) from UW-River Falls and an ABET accredited Bachelor of Science degree in engineering at the University of Minnesota-Twin Cities, University of Wisconsin-Madison, University of Minnesota-Duluth or University of Wisconsin-Milwaukee.